-Typically in small groups we will read and study the Bible, worship, pray and share in each other’s joys and struggles.
-Most people in small groups are in one of our Life Groups, which meet either weekly or fortnightly in people’s homes.
-Our groups often follow the morning sermon series or use material that complements what we are learning together on a Sunday.
+Typically in Life groups we will read and study the Bible, worship, pray and share in each other’s joys and struggles.
+Most Life Groups meet either weekly or fortnightly in people’s homes, in the church building, or sometimes on Zoom.
+Our groups often follow the morning sermon series or use material which complements what we are learning together on a Sunday.

 There are also Life Groups for youth and children, one for young adults and groups for women through Manna.